JANUARY MAKES A SPLASH FOLLOWING A RELATIVELY DRY END TO 2018

 • Six thunderstorms and four hail occurrences observed

-Registering a total of 99.8mm of rainfall, the first month of 2019 was three times as wet as the previous month, making it the wettest January the Maltese Islands have experienced since 2011.
+Registering a total of 99.8mm of rainfall, 2019’s January weather in Malta was three times as wet as the previous month, making it the wettest January the Maltese Islands have experienced since 2011.
 The second week of January in particular saw its fair share of precipitation, given that 12.6mm of rain poured down on the ninth day, amounting to over 12% of the month’s above-average total rainfall.

 While more than three thundery days are a rare occurrence at this time of year, Malta was rattled by six thunderstorms during January; five of which were reported between the 19th and the 28th of the month.
 Hail was also observed on four separate days throughout January, twice in the first week of the month and twice in the last, which is also double the climate norm.